learn-co-students/use-this-module-2-code-challenge-round-1-nyc-web-071618-rails-first-round-code-challenge-1534775935/README.md

 ![Searching on the heroines route and finding heroines by a power](search_by_power.gif)

+NEED TO DO
+-ADD POWER TO HEROIN SHOW PAGE
+-ADD NEW FORM WITH COLLECTION SELECT WITH ERRORS

 ### Hints / Tips
 + Draw your domain model and associations before you begin.
 You may have to alter the current schema to get your code working.